House & Home

 They're also easy to comprehend.
 All enclosure kits comes with a step-by-step spa enclosure assembly video plus a simply worded instruction manual on how your hot tub enclosures go together.

-aesthetics.
-Do you want a bright spot with loads of sunlight and a
+utility and aesthetics.
+Do you want a bright spot with loads of sunlight and

 neighbors' eyes?
 Do you want to be right beside the pool for easy dips